kamadland/ministry-guide/pages/05.youth-leadership-team/evaluation-process-for-ongoing-volunteers/docs.md

 visible: true
 ---

-Because the volunteer positions in youth ministry are highly relational, the volunteer will be mentored in a relational manner as well.
+Because the volunteer positions in youth ministry are highly relational, each volunteer will be mentored in a relational manner.
 It is difficult to quantify a relational ministry.
 Therefore, at regular intervals, each volunteer will meet with the Youth Pastor and be guided through a self-relfective process in the following areas:
 * How well they are meeting expectations of the job description.
 * Are they showing up regularly to Pre-Ministry meetings, training, and actual ministry times?
 * What are their current perceived strengths and weaknesses?